 Huawei websites, application software, products, and services may contain links to third-party websites, products, and services.
-Huawei products and services may also use or provide products or services from third parties, for example, third-party apps released on Huawei app store HiApp.
+Huawei products and services may also use or provide products or services from third parties, for example, third-party apps released on Huawei app store AppGallery.

 All links to third-party websites, products, and services are provided for users' convenience only.
 You need to determine your interaction with such links on your own.
 Before submitting your personal data to third parties, please read and refer to these third parties' privacy policies.

-Our products and services are delivered through resources and servers located in different places, to offer our products and services, we may need to transfer your personal data among several countries.
+Our products and services are delivered through resources and servers located in different places.
+To offer our products and services, we may need to transfer your personal data among several countries.
 Authorised Huawei personnel and third parties acting on our behalf may access, use and process personal data collected from you in a country/region that is different from the country/region where you entered the personal data, which may have less stringent data protection laws.
-When we transfer your personal data to other countries/regions, we will protect that the personal data as described in this statement or as otherwise disclosed to you at the time the data is collected (e.g. via privacy notice or supplementary statement of specific product or service).
+When we transfer your personal data to other countries/regions, we will protect the personal data as described in this statement or as otherwise disclosed to you at the time the data is collected (e.g. via privacy notice or supplementary statement of specific product or service).

 Huawei has implemented global privacy practices for processing personal data protected under various data protection laws.
 Huawei transfers personal data between the countries in which we operate in accordance with the standards and conditions of applicable data protection laws, including standards and conditions related to security and processing.

-With respect to personal data coming from the EU or Switzerland, we comply with applicable legal requirements providing adequate safeguards for the transfer of personal data to countries outside of the European Economic Area ("EEA") or Switzerland.
+With respect to personal data from the EU or Switzerland, we comply with applicable legal requirements providing adequate safeguards for the transfer of personal data to countries outside of the European Economic Area ("EEA") or Switzerland.
 We use a variety of legal mechanisms, such as standard contractual clauses to implement the cross-border transfer of your personal data; or implement security measures like anonymisation on the data before the cross border data transfer.

 Huawei reserves the right to update this Statement at any time.

-Should this Statement be revised from time to time, Huawei will release the change notice via various channels, for example, posting the latest version on our official website: http://consumer.huawei.com.
+Should this Statement be revised from time to time, Huawei will release the change notice via various channels, for example, posting the latest version on our official consumer website: http://consumer.huawei.com.

 "Major changes" in this Statement include but are not limited to: